jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_chart_line.rs - A example of creating line charts using the rust_xlsxwriter library.

+* app_chart_pattern.rs - A example of creating column charts using the rust_xlsxwriter library.

 * app_chart_pie.rs - A example of creating pie charts using the rust_xlsxwriter library.